Automated release on GitHub Actions

 Alternatively, you can create a classic token with the repo scope under Developer settings in your profile settings.
 However, it is highly recommended to use granular access tokens with the least required permissions for better security.

-A personal access token is necessary to be able to push the changes back to the repository if the release branch is protected.
+A personal access token is necessary to push the release commit and tag back to the repository if the release branch is protected.
 The user associated with the token needs to have admin access to the repository and be able to bypass branch protection rules.

 Warning